 Mary Jo Foley has a helpful discussion of the unique features of Windows 10 Enterprise here.

 Windows 10 Pro will be available as a free upgrade for many businesses.
 All you need is a qualifying license of Windows 7 Professional, Windows 7 Ultimate, or Windows 8.1 Pro.
 If you have that, then Microsoft will allow you to upgrade to Windows 10 Pro for free.
-See here, here, and here for more information on that.
+See our blog here, ZDNet blog here, and ZDNet blog here for more information on that.

 For Windows 10 Enterprise, you will need to purchase an upgrade license, unless you already have Software Assurance (SA) on your Windows licenses.
 But you will need to have a Windows 10 Pro license in place before you buy the upgrade for the Windows 10 Enterprise.
 So if you’re like most people and you don’t have SA on your Windows licenses, here is your upgrade path to Windows 10 Enterprise:

 How much will the Enterprise license cost?
 We don’t know yet.
 But, to give you some perspective, upgrading from Windows 8.1 Pro to Windows 8.1 Enterprise today, it will cost you about $300.
 I would expect the costs in Windows 10 to be similar.
 And just FYI, Windows 10 Home is expected to cost $119, and Windows 10 Pro is expected to be $199.
-More info on that is available here and here.
+More info on that is available on a noewin blog here and a ZD Net blog here.

 The free upgrade to Windows 10 is scheduled for July 29.
 If you’re like me, then you probably have a new little Windows icon in the lower right corner of your desktop screen (circled in red below).
 If you click on it, you get a notification window that explains how the upgrade works and how to reserve your copy.